SystemFlow Software for Talon Recording Systems

 - Function Libraries: The function libraries and tools for controlling the recording and playback functions include the Application Programming Interface, the Graphical User Interface and the integrated Signal Viewer.

-- SystemFlow API: The SystemFlow API allows developers to configure and customize the system interfaces and operation.
+- SystemFlow API: The SystemFlow API (Application Programming Interface) allows developers to configure and customize the system interfaces and operation.
 Source code is supplied for all client API functions.
 A well-defined set of plugins allows the user to extend server API functions.